MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-privileged-endpoint.md

 ## Close the privileged endpoint session

- As mentioned earlier, the PEP logs every action (and its corresponding output) that you perform in the PowerShell session.
+ As mentioned earlier, the PEP logs every action (and its corresponding output) that you do in the PowerShell session.
 You must close the session by using the  `Close-PrivilegedEndpoint` cmdlet.
 This cmdlet correctly closes the endpoint, and transfers the log files to an external file share for retention.

 To close the endpoint session: